 Unlike LGO and BARON, interalg doesn't require functions to be Lipschitz-continuous (e.g. sqrt(x) is not Lipschitz-continuous if its domain includes zero).
 Moreover, even some discontinuous functions can be handled (floor and ceil had been tried).

-Numerical tests show that interalg greatly outperforms Direct and intsolver, despite current Python version hasn't JIT yet, unlike MATLAB (yet PyPy developers say several months till full NumPy support will be enough).
+Numerical tests show that interalg greatly outperforms Direct and intsolver, despite current Python version hasn't JIT yet (unlike MATLAB).
 A small number of comparisons with BARON has been performed using NEOS server (I haven't their license and enough time, and they require input in GAMS and AMPL I'm not skilled in and use other default tolerances), so I can't say for sure, but it seems like on difficult enough tasks (where Lipschitz constant is huge or absent at all, e.g. log(x), sqrt(x), x**alpha, alpha < 1, on interval (epsilon, some_value)) interalg outperforms even them.
 You're welcome to publish your own bench results in our forum.

 It seems like the ideas implemented in interalg also can be useful in solving ODEs and PDEs with guaranteed precision.
 It is in our FuturePlans.